coatyio/coaty-js/docs/man/developer-guide.md

   receive responses by Retrieve events.
 * **Update - Complete**  Request or suggest an object update and receive accomplishments by Complete events.
-* **Call - Return**  Perform a remote operation and receive results by Return events.
+* **Call - Return**  Request execution of a remote operation and receive results by Return events.
 * **Associate** Used by IO Router to dynamically associate/disassociate IO sources with IO actors.
 * **IoValue** Send IO values from a publishing IO source to associated IO actors.